nhoyt/git-reference/basics.md

 ### Setting your email address

-When you need to use different email addresses for different repositories, and therefore do not want to have a globally-defined default email address, use the following setting in the `[user]` section of your `$HOME/.gitconfig` file:
+When you want to use different email addresses for different repositories, and therefore do not want a globally-defined default email address, use the following setting in the `[user]` section of your `$HOME/.gitconfig` file:

     useConfigOnly = true